 Here I present some well known standing stones with short descriptions.

-I have added coordinate grids for all standing stones – if you want to find them via Google Earth.
-But that part of the island Bornholm is unfortunately pretty unclear.
+I have added coordinate grids for all standing stones – if you want to find them via Google Maps.
+The stones cannot be seen because of the trees.

 The most famous collection of standing stones on the island.